 This is a movement across the Whiskey world, and it is exciting to see America picking up the mantle.

-The future looks bright for American Whiskey, being full of knowledge sharing and new brands with a keen eye.
+The future looks bright for the American Whiskey market, being full of knowledge sharing and new brands with a keen eye.
 There is plenty of room to grow and for innovation to flourish, so let’s all be thankful for that!